How Can I Get a Copy of My Criminal Record Online?

 Generally, this method will be used if the accused is potentially dangerous or a flight risk.
 In this case, law enforcement will issue a warrant for the individual arrest and they will be notified of the charges upon arrest.

-Not knowing what happens when someone presses charges against you is a source of confusion for many individuals.
+Not knowing what happens when someone accuses you formally of wrongdoing is a source of confusion for many individuals.
 Generally when a prosecutor files charges, one of two things will happen.
 If the crime is serious a warrant will be issued for the individual arrest and they can either turn themselves in to law enforcement or law enforcement will try to find the individual and arrest them.

 For less serious crimes the individual will receive a criminal summons either in the mail or in person.

-Many people’s biggest concern when facing low-level criminal charges is how it will affect their background check and will want to know if charges are dismissed do you have a criminal record?
+Many people’s biggest concern when facing low-level criminal charges is how it will affect their background check and will want to know will dismissed charges be on their criminal record.
 Technically a criminal record only refers to crimes that resulted in a conviction.
 So dismissed charges mean the individual’s criminal record will remain clean.

 One of the worst things a person can go through is being charged.
-Determining how to get charges dropped before court date is important and necessary.
+Determining how to seek dismissal of charges before trial is important and necessary.

 Getting charges dropped is often the best possible outcome and many people will be wondering how to get charges dropped before the court date.
 Getting charges dropped can be difficult and in most cases will require an attorney to argue before a judge that the charges should be dropped.
 Whether or not this request is granted will depend on the reason that the case should be dropped such as lack of evidence or procedural issues with the arrest.

-It’s a common misconception that charges can only be dropped early on in criminal proceedings, leading many people to ask: Can charges be dropped at an arraignment hearing?
+It’s a common misconception that charges can only be dropped early on in criminal proceedings, leading many people to ask: Is it possible to dismiss charges during arraignment?
 Charges can be dropped at any time during the criminal proceedings including before, during, and after the arraignment hearing.

-Sometimes individuals will be facing charges while looking for a job and will have questions such as: Do pending charges show up on a background check?
+Sometimes individuals will be facing charges while looking for a job and will have questions such as: Can pending charges be seen in background checks?
 Pending charges dropped charges, and charges that resulted in convictions will be present on most background checks, including those for employment.

-While awaiting charges, many people will start to wonder: How long do the police have to charge you with a crime?
+While awaiting charges, many people will start to wonder: How much time do the police have to accuse you formally?
 How long law enforcement has to file charges will depend on the statute of limitations for the crime that was committed.
 This will depend on state law but generally, the more serious the crime, the longer the statute of limitations.

 Many people who are about to undergo a background check may be unfamiliar with what kind of information will be present.
 Knowing the different types of criminal charge that goes on a sheet will allow individuals to know what to expect when they receive the results.